Unleash The Power of Nature: 10 Beneficial Insects for a Healthy Garden

 Beneficial Insects for a Healthy Garden

-Now that we’ve discussed the benefits of beneficial insects let’s look at some of the most common types.
+Now that we’ve discussed the benefits of beneficial insects let’s look at some of the most common ones.
 Ladybugs, ground beetles, lacewings, hoverflies, spiders, praying mantis, tachinid flies, bees, parasitoid wasps, and assassin bugs are all beneficial insects in your garden.

 But how do you attract these beneficial insects to your garden?
 Here are some tips: plant native wildflowers, create insect habitats, grow flowering herbs and vegetables, let some garden pests go, and avoid pesticides.